San Juan doesn't perform for you. It hands you a plastic cup of rum, points at the plaza, and trusts you to keep up.

 Taxis and rideshare: Uber works well in San Juan and is generally the better call over hailing random cabs, especially at 3am outside Krash.
 Have the app queued before you step out — Ashford Avenue post-midnight has the usual energy mix you'd expect from any major gay nightlife strip.
 Standard taxis from the airport use fixed rates to Condado and are reliable during daylight hours.

-Beaches and public spaces: Ocean Park Beach near the end of McLeary Street has a well-established, unmistakably queer-friendly stretch.
+Beaches and public spaces: Ocean Park Beach near the end of McLeary Street has a well-established, unmistakably welcoming stretch.
 Condado Beach is resort-adjacent and broadly accepting.
 Same-sex PDA in beach and pool contexts within hotel properties is largely unremarked.
 Parque Sixto Escobar in Puerta de Tierra is a known local hangout — fine during the day, use standard urban awareness after dark.

 Late night: Condado and Santurce's bar corridors are active and populated until very late, which creates safety in numbers.
 Standard rules apply: stay in well-lit, populated areas, use rideshare over walking long distances alone after 2am, and keep your phone and wallet secured.
 Old San Juan is also fine on the main tourist streets but thin out quickly once you're outside the core after midnight.